gephi/gephi-maven-plugin/README.md

 This command runs a version of Gephi with the plugins pre-installed.
 This only works after the plugins have been built (i.e. by running `mvn package` on the repository).

+The command accepts a `run.params.debug` parameter that allows to run Gephi with debug flags.
+The value string is directly passed as parameters to the application.

 ### mvn org.gephi:gephi-maven-plugin:generate

 This command is an interactive plugin generation tool.
 It asks a few questions through the console and then generates the plugin folder structure and configuration files.